updated on 21 June 2022

 I haven’t been offered a training contract yet – is it too risky to start the LPC without having secured a training contract first?

 This is a tricky decision, especially with course fees as high as they are.
-Taking the Legal Practice Course (LPC) without already having secured a training contract is a risk that many candidates take every year.
-For some it pays off, but for others it is a waste of their money.
+Taking the Legal Practice Course (LPC) without having secured a training contract is a risk that many candidates take every year.
+For some it pays off, but for others it’s a waste of their money.
 Much will depend on your strengths as an individual.

 You should consider whether your academic results are good enough and whether you have valuable work experience.
 If you can see a weakness in your CV, it should be possible to strengthen it while you study the LPC so that you have improved by the time you next apply for a training contract.

-Competition for training contracts is intense so - we stress again - this is not a decision to take lightly.
-Under the current system, many LPC graduates miss out on training contracts (remember that there are many more LPC places than there are training contracts - an issue for another article), so it’s crucial to honestly assess whether you are a strong enough candidate to secure a training contract.
+Competition for training contracts is intense so – we stress again – this is not a decision to take lightly.
+Many LPC graduates miss out on training contracts (remember that there are many more LPC places than there are training contracts – an issue for another article), so it’s crucial to honestly assess whether you’re a strong enough candidate to secure a training contract.

-Another issue to consider is the introduction of the Solicitors Qualifying Exam (SQE) from 2021, which will replace the LPC.
-After a transitionary period, the LPC will no longer exist under the new system and you may want to wait for the SQE’s more flexible qualifying rules to come into force.
-It has been revealed that students could save up to £38,000 by qualifying via the SQE route, according to research from Hook Tangaza.
-The flexibility of the SQE and the opportunity to mix study with blocks of work experience is also a factor to consider – it reduces the risk associated with taking the LPC before securing a training contract, particularly for those who are self-funding their studies.
-However, with the SQE yet to be introduced, these potential advantages must be balanced against the fact that employers are familiar with the LPC and many law firms are set to continue offering training contracts to LPC graduates while the new system is implemented.
+Another factor to consider is the Solicitors Qualifying Exam (SQE), which will eventually replace the LPC.
+After a transition period, the LPC will no longer exist and candidates who don’t meet the Solicitors Regulation Authority’s transitional arrangements will be required to qualify via the SQE instead.
+The flexibility of the SQE and the opportunity to mix study with blocks of work experience, more formally known as qualifying work experience, is also a factor to consider – it reduces the risk associated with taking the LPC before securing a training contract, particularly for those who are self-funding their studies.

-We asked a former graduate recruiter and careers adviser for her advice.
-Our recruiter says: "The main point of the LPC is to get a training contract, so my main advice would be to really evaluate why you haven't got a training contract yet and whether you, honestly, do stand a chance of obtaining one.
+We asked a former graduate recruiter and careers adviser for their advice: "The main point of the LPC is to get a training contract, so my main advice would be to really evaluate why you haven't got a training contract yet and whether you honestly do stand a chance of obtaining one.
 If you do, go for it, but be prepared to work extremely hard on your LPC, with a dual focus on the course itself and the hours of work that must go into training contract applications.
 In the current climate an increasing number of law firms expect candidates to obtain a commendation or distinction for their LPC, while it’s not unusual to spend up to eight hours drafting a training contract application!

 "This may seem flippant – I do understand it's a big cost.
 However, I have seen people arrive to start the LPC who have been applying for training contracts/vacation schemes for one, two or three years and have not been successful.
 Generally, I can see why and am able to help our students make their applications stronger and more appealing.”